-The company has de-emphasised its quarry operations and has focused fully in its mining operations which is fully export based.
-It is reported by management that the mining is presently at production stage with estimated reserve of 2.4 million MT of lead & Zinc ore of average of 20% purity (East-China Metallurgical Institute of Geology and Exploration Report 2017).
+The company has de-emphasised its guarry operations and has focused fully on its mining operations which is fully export based.
+It is reported by management that the mining is presently at production stage and exportation has commenced with full production of Lead and Zinc mineral ore beneficiation at its mine site at Abuni with estimated reserve of 2.4 million MT of lead & Zinc ore of average of 20% purity (East-China Metallurgical Institute of Geology and Exploration Report 2017).
 The company was faced with numerous security challenges at its mining site in Nasarawa State, though efforts are being made by the management to find a lasting solution to those challenges.
-The Company has commenced full production of Lead and Zinc mineral ore beneficiation at its mine site in Abuni